AnnieCat73/transactional-email/README.md

 I have tested the email on 70 plus different devices and email clients.
 The email works fine in the majority of the email clients.

-- Please note this email uses the responsive approach to make emails responsive
+- Please note that this email uses the responsive approach to make emails responsive
 - This means it uses media queries to achieve this.
 Media queries are coded within the style tag in the head tag and although most modern email apps support media queries some don't.
 - If viewed in a Gmail app, emails for non-Gmail accounts for example, don't support the style tag and hence no media queries.
 - This email will not look responsive if viewed from the Gmail app on Android and Outlook.